KhiemPhi/wabt-det/README.md

 # WABT-DET-CONTEXT
-This is the official source code for **Detection and Dissection of Whataboutism Beyond ``Tu Quoque''**.
+This is the official source code for **Detection and Dissection of Whataboutism Beyond ''Tu Quoque''**.

 ## Instalation: